Setting Your Small Business Up as a Sole Proprietorship

 For professional guidance specific to your situation, contact your attorney or CPA.

 The Oregon Small Business Development Center Network is committed to helping build Oregon’s best businesses.
 Our 20 regional Centers and Global Trade Center assist small businesses throughout Oregon with advising, classes, and access to the resources they need to be successful.
-Each Center is backed by our statewide support network, helping small businesses access the proper assistance wherever they are in Oregon.
+Each Center has the backing of our statewide support network.
+The helps small businesses access the proper assistance wherever they are in Oregon.
 Connect with your local SBDC at OregonSBDC.org.

 Subscribe for more Oregon SBDC Small Business Tips